MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

 done
 ```

 That will give an error on directory paths which have an underscore in multiple levels.
 So you have to run the command a second time to catch those.
+If you have two directory levels and a file inside all with underscores, you'll have to run the command 3 times.

 Use `-n|--dry-run` flag to preview.
 The `-v|--verbose` flag is implied with that.